 Oh, to be a nomadic herder in the Mongolian steppes where the climate is vast and cold and the majority of dishes include pasture raised animal foods, dairy, flour based doughs, and occasionally rice.
-Nomads make do with what they can.
+Nomads make do with what they can, and Mongolian tsuivan is one such staple dish.
 Extreme continental climate conditions around that area have traditionally made food more of a necessity than an art, with Mongolian nomads spending most of their time looking after their animals—herding, combing, milking, and hunting with a barter economy and a deep reverence for nature, so much that Mongolian tents do not even pierce the earth.
-I suspect a more bare bones approach to food will become more of a thing where I live in the coming years as the 2020 pandemic along with climate change shifts current food systems.
+I suspect a more bare bones approach to food will become more of a thing where I live in the coming years.
 As I often like to say: never put all of your eggs into one basket (or in this case, the current food systems).

-Since I live in southeastern Canada where the winters are harsh and cold and nothing grows in the garden but kale, it can be a wise move to stock up on seasonal vegetables and high quality, ethically raised, grass fed and finished, pasture raised broth bones and meats that are satiating and full of healthy, brain boosting fats with proper amino acid profiles that can even help ward off seasonal depression, moodiness, and anxiety during these times.
+Since I live in southeastern Canada where the winters are harsh and cold and nothing grows in the garden but kale, it can be a wise move to stock up on seasonal vegetables and high quality, ethically raised, grass fed and finished, pasture raised broth bones and meats that are satiating and full of healthy, brain boosting fats with proper amino acid profiles that can even help ward off any seasonal depression, fear, moodiness, and anxiety.

 Tsuivan/Цуйван is comfort food, traditionally prepared with diced mutton and various vegetables, and often includes fresh, handmade noodles that are steamed along with the vegetables and meat.
 When it comes to veggies, tsuivan purists tend to go for simple onion and maybe potatoes, and the more avant-garde crowds opt for cabbage, bell peppers, carrots, green onions, milk tea, and more.
 Variations of the meat include beef, lamb, and yak—every part of the animal is used and honoured.